-When you ask most visitors what is the main reason for visiting Spain most will probably say the excellent Spanish weather, for the majority its the long sunny days that tempt us most, however its not all wall to wall sunshine as the climate in Spain does actually yeild some wild and varied temperature changes.
-It is of course the summer months when visitors are a plenty to Spain, which has an enviable climate mostly warm dry and sunny, and although the country does undoubtedly have one best overall climates in the world you may be surprised by some of the temperature extremes recorded on the mainland and the islands.
+When you ask most visitors what is the main reason for visiting Spain most will probably say the excellent Spanish weather, for the majority of holiday makers its the long sunny days that tempt us most, the climate in Spain does actually yield some wild and varied temperature changes.

-On peaks above 2,500m in the Pyrenees, Picos de Europa, Sistema Central and Ibérico and Sierra Nevada it snows between 90 and 120 days a year.
-In the latter ranges, snow is often present October to June in the highest and shadiest spots, though it only remains all the year round in the glaciers of the Pyrenees.
-Spain is a temperate country with average temperatures sea level of between 14º-20ºC.
+On peaks above 2,500m in the Pyrenees, Picos de Europa, Sistema Central, Ibérico and the Sierra Nevada it snows between 90 and 120 days a year.
+In these mountain ranges snow is often present from October to June in the highest and shadiest spots, though it only remains all the year round in the glaciers of the Pyrenees.

 In the south, there can occasionally occur a very hot wind from North Africa ( Sirroco winds ) and the Terral winds which blow across Spain from the north heating up as it travels south, thankfully the sea breezes generally stop temperatures from rising too high which are usually around 10 degrees cooler then inland during the hottest months of July and August.

-Central Spain and the Southern Atlantic coast has a generally low rainfall though winter snow can be heavy on the sierras.
-Summers are generally hot, especially in the Guadalquivir valley of Northern Andalucia running out to Seville where some of the highest temperatures are recorded Sunshine levels average 5 hours per day in winter and 12 hours per day in summer.
+Central Spain and the southern Atlantic coastline generally has low rainfall though winter snow can be heavy on the mountain ranges.
+Summers are generally hot, especially in the Guadalquivir valley of Northern Andalucia running out to Seville where some of the highest temperatures are recorded.
+Sunshine levels average 5 hours per day in winter and 12 hours per day in summer.
 Central Spain and the Atlantic cost can be notably windy with the winds being cold if coming from snow covered sierras.

 The climate in Spain is incredibly diverse and is largely affected by its altitude and the surrounding sea.
 Spain is one of the most mountainous counties in Europe and has two oceans (the Mediterranean and Atlantic) on both sides of it.
 There is also a huge difference between the northern and southern climate.